-The sustainability indicators for the VNP tourism system are highly interrelated.
-The result of a pair-wise comparison the effect each indicator within the system reveals five indicators that are the most critical to the VNP tourism system and should be seen as key sustainability indicators for this system.
-‘Destination attractiveness’ (P=1147), ‘Economic seasonality’ (P=1036), ‘Social carrying capacity’ (P=1024), ‘Societal seasonality’ (P=1008) and ‘Local economy’ (P=992) are critical because these have the highest P-values, and are therefore the most influential on other indicators within the system.
+The sustainability indicators for the VNP tourism system are highly interconnected.
+The result of the pair-wise assessment of the effect each indicator variable has within the system reveals five indicators that are the most critical to the VNP tourism system and should be seen as key sustainability indicators for this system (cf. full pair-wise assessment in Appendix III; P=Product value, Q=Quotient value).
+These are: ‘Destination attractiveness’ (P=1147), ‘Economic seasonality’ (P=1036), ‘Social carrying capacity’ (P=1024), ‘Societal seasonality’ (P=1008) and ‘Local economy’ (P=992).
+These indicators have the highest P-values, and are therefore the most influential on other indicators within the system.
 Nevertheless, they have different functions within the system.
 The indicators with the highest passive sums (PS), ‘Destination attractiveness’ (PS-37), ‘Social carrying capacity’ (PS-32) and ‘Local economy’ (PS-32), are easily affected by any change in the other indicators.
-This confirms that destination attractiveness is crucial to the system because it is the indicator most vulnerable to changes in the other indicators.
+This confirms that destination attractiveness is crucial to the system because it is the most vulnerable indicator to changes in the other indicators.
 The three indicators with the highest active sums (AS) are ‘Societal seasonality’ (AS-36), ‘Economic seasonality’ (AS-37) and ‘Employment’ (AS-39).
 These are the indicators that have the most influence on each of the other indicators, and thus on the system as a whole.
-In other words, as employment is highly related to societal and economic seasonality, a small change in tourism seasonality alone will strongly contribute to or reduce the sustainability of the VNP tourism system.
-Seasonality (economic and societal) are the only two variables that are both critical and active (exhibiting both high P-values and Q-values), which confirms that seasonality has a very dominant effect on the system.
+As employment is highly related to societal and economic seasonality, a small change in tourism seasonality alone will strongly contribute to or reduce the sustainability of the VNP tourism system.
+Seasonality, economic and societal, are the only two variables that are both critical and active (exhibiting both high P-values and Q-values), which confirms that seasonality has a very dominant effect on the system.

 All three indicators representing the physical environment scored low passive sums.
-‘Seasonal environmental pressure’ (PS-21), ‘Ecological carrying capacity’ (PS-19) and ‘Trail condition’ (PS-20) will experience little or only lagging change, even with significant change in other indicators.
+‘Seasonal environmental pressure’ (PS-21), ‘Ecological carrying capacity’ (PS-19) and ‘Trail condition’ (PS-20) will change little or lagging, even with significant change in other indicators.
 Consequently, as there is disparity between social, economic and environmental indicators, ‘Integration of sustainability goals’ (AS-14) has to become significant in order to have any effect on this system.
 This indicator has a low passive sum value (PS-21) and will therefore change very little, even with large changes in other indicators.
 This results in both a reactive quotient value and a buffering product value, which means that integration of sustainability goals will influence the system slowly but with lagging effect.

-The effect analysis resulted in four categories (Table 2): Effect category 1: Indicators in this category are currently most influential for the system as a whole and are major driving forces for tourism development.
+In summary, the effect analysis resulted in four categories (table 2): Effect category 1: Indicators in this category are currently most influential for the system as a whole and are major driving forces for tourism development.
 The smallest change in either of these indicators will have major effects on other indicators.
 Indicators 2, 17 and 18 are already central to decision-making processes, but indicators 1 and 14 are not.
 Effect category 2: Indicators in this category are more influential than sensitive.
 These are already actively integrated in decision-making processes.
 Their importance is clear, but their voice is weak.
 Effect category 3: These indicators are close to neutral in the system, with medium values in all impact indices.
 All of them have the potential to be more effective within the system.
 Effect category 4: Indicators that have limited interconnectedness with other indicators and therefore have lagging effects on the system and are not sensitive to change.
 Indicators 7 and 11 should be made more active, in order to increase sustainability of the system.